- Why we tokenize

 Today LLMs use multiple tokenisers, one common algorithm being Byte Pair Encoding (BPE).
 The original BPE algorithm was proposed by Gage (1994) as a simple technique for reducing file size.
 The idea was to replace byte pairs with single unused byte symbols.
 Repeatedly doing this compresses the size of storage required to preserve data.
 You later decompress the data with reference to a look up table.

-In natural language processing, Sennrich et al. (2015) adapted the BPE algorithm is to instead build a unique, deterministic, sub-word vocabulary that effectively represents target vocabulary.
-Once the tokenization is complete, we can map the tokens to embeddings and other variables that the model can consistently use during training and inference.
-The other variable we related the token codes to in the case of LLMs is the model embeddings.
+In natural language processing, Sennrich et al. (2015) adapted the BPE algorithm is to instead build a unique, deterministic, sub-word vocabulary that effectively represents the target vocabulary.
+Once the tokenization is complete, we can map the tokens to embeddings and positional encodings that the model can consistently use during training and inference.

 BPE for Twinkle twinkle little star

-After each merge, the result becomes a single token that can participate in the pair identification.
+After each merge, the result becomes a new single token that can participate in the pair identification.
 BPE continues merging until a predefined number of merges is reached or no frequent pairs remain.
-In this case, the table shows it takes eight steps.
+In this case, the table shows it takes seven steps.

 Step | Pair | Freq | Token State |